 Amateur Photographer verdict

-For advanced amateurs an enthusiasts, the Canon EOS 90D is a great choice.
-The best APS-C enthusiast DSLR Canon has made.
+For advanced amateurs and enthusiasts, the Canon EOS 90D is a great choice.
+It’s the best APS-C enthusiast DSLR Canon ever made, capable for photos and video alike.

 Pros